dxe/dxesf-docs/docs/index.md

 ### 4.2.
 Lead Organizer

-The Lead Organizer is responsible for making decisions on and executing the previously-approved DxE annual strategy and budget, proposing agendas for Chapter and SF Bay Core meetings, staffing/removing people from Committees, Working Groups, and projects (including the DxE website, DxE Facebook page, DxE email lists, Facebook groups, and any other resources operated by the DxE SF Bay Area chapter, including any resources operated by the DxE SF Bay Area chapter by virtue of its role on the Global Steering Committee), ensuring compliance with these bylaws, and fulfilling DxE's values.
+The Lead Organizer is responsible for making decisions on and executing the previously-approved DxE annual strategy and budget, proposing agendas for Chapter and SF Bay Core meetings, staffing/removing people from Working Groups and projects (including the DxE website, DxE Facebook page, DxE email lists, Facebook groups, and any other resources operated by the DxE SF Bay Area chapter, including any resources operated by the DxE SF Bay Area chapter by virtue of its role on the Global Steering Committee), ensuring compliance with these bylaws, and fulfilling DxE's values.

 The Lead Organizer commits to seeking others' perspectives among the relevant body of people in staffing and financial decisions before making any unilateral decisions.
 Their actions are subject to the advice and consent of the SF Bay Core and the members at large.